-The information outlined here is not a complete list of that which you will be required to submit with your application.
-We recommend that applicants and students review information held within UKVI's Student Route Policy Guidance.
+The information outlined here is not a complete list of requirements for your application.
+We recommend that students review the information held within the UKVI's Student Route Policy Guidance.

-We recommend that you should apply no later than one month before your course begins so that you can arrive on time.
+We recommend that you apply no later than one month before your course begins so that you can arrive on time.
 Do not make any non-refundable travel plans until you have received your visa.